Join the Living Support Team

 This role would ideally suit students with previous experience of living in university accommodation, or people with previous leadership experience such as school prefects, paired readers, guide and scout leaders, carers, etc.

-To qualify for a current Living Support role you must be a University of Glasgow student or staff member for the 2020-2021 academic session.
-If you would like to apply for a role in the 2021-2022 session you will need to be matriculated that year.
+To qualify for a Living Support role for 2021-2022 you will need to be a matriculated University of Glasgow student or staff member for the 2021-2022 academic session.

 You do not need to meet the requirements for an accommodation application, meaning students who reside in Glasgow city who would normally not be offered a room, as well as students in senior years of their degrees are eligible.